PVH Corp.: Marketing

 In October 2007, PVH took over naming rights to the Meadowlands Sports Complex arena in East Rutherford, New Jersey.
 The arena's name was changed to the Izod Center, effective on October 31, 2007.
 PVH paid about $1.4 million a year for two years, then paid $750,000 a year in addition to $100,000 per year to supply arena employees with Izod uniforms.
 In 2015, the Izod Center was permanently closed.

 Controversies

+Sexist advertising

+The "Show Her It's a Man's World" 1951 for Van Heusen ties has since been cited in academic literature regarding the history of advertising and media perpetuation of harmful, sexist gender stereotypes.
+The ad featured a man sitting comfortably in bed, wearing only a Van Heusen shirt and tie, while a woman is depicted on her knees beside the bed, smiling as she serves him breakfast on a tray, with headline declaring, "Show her it's a man's world," positioning the tie as a tool to establish a patriarchic hierarchy.

 Environmental practices

 In July 2011, PVH—along with other major fashion and sportswear brands including Nike, Adidas and Abercrombie & Fitch—was the subject of a report by the environmental group Greenpeace entitled "Dirty Laundry".
 PVH is accused of working with suppliers in China who, according to the findings of the report, contribute to the pollution of the Yangtze and Pearl Rivers.
 Samples taken from one facility belonging to the Youngor Group located on the Yangtze River Delta and another belonging to the Well Dyeing Factory Ltd. located on a tributary of the Pearl River Delta revealed the presence of hazardous and persistent hormone disruptor chemicals, including alkylphenols, perfluorinated compounds, and perfluorooctane sulfonate.

 In 2020, PVH announced for its sustainability policy for its Izod and Van Heusen brands to eliminate single use plastic from packaging by 2024, and use 100% sustainable cotton, polyester, and nylon by 2025.